jsheyl/summerSchools17/ubc/program.md

 * [*Physics and astrophysics modeling*](jeremy.md), by Jeremy Heyl

 ### afternoon
-* *Parallelization in Python 3 and large datasets*, Phil Austin (UBC EOAS), details TBA
+* *Parallelization in Python 3 and large datasets*, by Phil Austin (UBC EOAS), details TBA
 * *Spark and Hadoop with IBM*, by IBM